 If you close and do not allow employees to work, exempt employees that were otherwise willing to work must be compensated for the day.
 Hourly employees, on the other hand, do not need to be compensated by law.
 Consider the impact on the exempt vs. non-exempt balance of your team in making decisions.

-On top of the FLSA rules and regulations we mentioned above, your state may impose additional requirements or restrictions.
+Your state may impose additional requirements or restrictions.
 Don’t forget any payment obligations you have under collective bargaining agreements and/or your own company policies, either.